sophi3-l/sophi3-l/README.md

 # Hi there, I'm Sophie Lietzan 👋
 *she/her/they*

 I'm an undergraduate student from Columbia, Missouri, currently pursuing a B.S. in Physics with a minor in Applied Sciences and Engineering at the University of North Carolina at Chapel Hill.
-I'm passionate about programming, technology, project management, and exploring hands-on environments.

 ## 🔧 Technologies & Tools
 - **Programming Languages**: Python, C, C#, HTML, JavaScript, R